What is it?

 painful pelvic exams

-Of course, not every woman has every symptom and some will have those not listed; these are among the most common ones.
+Of course, not everyone has every symptom and some will have those not listed; these are among the most common ones.

 How is it diagnosed?

 The only 100% sure way to diagnose endometriosis is to look at it under the microscope and see the glands and stroma.
 Practically speaking, that means that looking in the pelvis during surgery and removing suspect tissue for microscopic examination.
-No medical therapy or imaging tests will confirm a diagnosis of endometriosis.
+No medical therapy or imaging tests will confirm a diagnosis of endometriosis, though they may be helpful for presurgical planning.

 But what if you haven't had surgery?
 Or what about a young teenager just starting her periods?
 How do you get a diagnosis then?

 In the early stages of the disease before the pelvic exam begins to change very much, a careful and thorough history may be the most important clue to correct diagnosis.
 As the disease progresses it can create some very definite physical findings that can be noted by a physician who is looking for the disease and who has some experience in recognizing it.
-Ultrasound, CT, and MRI can give limited information about cysts, but not all women with endometriosis have cysts, and not all cysts are endometriosis.
-CA 125 levels in the blood may indicate endometriosis or one of several other pelvic problems but this test is very limited in its diagnostic capability.
+Ultrasound, CT, and MRI can give limited information about cysts, but not all individuals with endometriosis have cysts, and not all cysts are endometriosis.
+CA 125 levels in the blood may indicate endometriosis or one of several other pelvic problems but this test is very limited in its diagnostic capability and should not be relied upon.

 Surgery remains the only certain way to diagnose endometriosis.
 The disease should be treated at the time of diagnosis.
 Here at the CEC, we are prepared to remove all disease from all areas at the time of surgical diagnosis.